Videogaming: Newbies Guide to Elder Scrolls Online

 - Keep situational awareness.
 If you see someone else’s health bar going down fast, it means they have aggroed some nasty enemies.
 Be prepared to run over and Taunt those enemies to get them off your friend and on to you instead.
 You might think tanking is all about standing in one place with a shield raised, but you’d be wrong.
 Mobility is one of the most useful things you’ll need, so always pack at least one skill that allows you to move around the battlefield quickly.

-- If you find yourself running out of Stamina a lot (and you will) get some drinks that increase Stamina recovery and make sure to use one at the start of every dungeon.
+- If you find yourself running out of Stamina a lot (and you will) get some food or drink that increase Stamina recovery and make sure to use them frequently.

 How to make a Tank character: